-ACC can no longer provide a Disclosure and Barring Service.
-If you require an umbrella organisation please go to https://www.gov.uk/find-dbs-umbrella-body
+ACC doesn’t provide a Disclosure and Barring Service.
+If you require an umbrella organisation please go to Find a DBS umbrella body company

-The answer is that they are already a regulated profession and so for fuller information please use this link Art Therapy
+The answer is that they are already a regulated profession.
+For further information, please use this link.

 When you retire or stop counselling for any reason for a significant period of time, there is a period of time after you have ceased counselling where you may still get complaints/issues that arise with your clients, this is called a ‘run off period’.
 It is advisable to maintain some form of insurance to cover for this time.
 There is no absolute period of time when an individual can raise issues, particularly around abuse, so it is important that you maintain cover for as long as is reasonably practical.
 Some insurers offer free cover for three years afterwards (which can be extended if needed) some don’t.
 So it is best to check with your insurer to see what they offer particularly if you are wishing to retire or take a long career break.